madhavkapoor1/5GTestingSuite/README.md

-# A testing interface designed to record 5G signal and network performance parameters, targeted towards moving vehicles, such as UAVs.
+# This is an application designed to record 5G signal and network performance metrics, specifically targeted towards moving vehicles, such as UAVs.
+Has the ability to automatically setup and run iperf3 containers, MTR, ookla tests, modem diagnostics, GPS coordiantes, among other parameters.

-## Running on React, Typescript, and Vite.
+## Frontend made using React, Typescript, and Vite.
+## Backend made using Express.js / Node.js